JasonDGian/Docker-Kubernetes-Course/Docker.md

 > It is crucial to have the exact same environment for development and production.
 This consistency ensures that the application will work exactly as it was tested when deployed in a real-world setting.

-[!**Key takeaways**]
+**Key takeaways**
 - Docker is a container management technology.
 - Containers are standardized software units composed by [ `code` + `dependency` ].
 - Using containers:
     - Eliminates dependency inconsistency problems and ensures the same environment for development and production .
-    - Allow developers to distribute and run ready-to-use applications and server-like utilities.
+    - Allows developers to distribute and run 'ready-to-use' applications and server-like utilities.

+---